LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`--description`**: Provides a human-readable description of the security group’s purpose.
 Here, we describe it as "security group for development environment" to indicate the group will be used for development purposes.

 Once executed, this command will create the security group and return the **GroupId**, which is a unique identifier for the newly created security group.
-The **GroupId** is important because it will be used in future commands when modifying or referencing the security group.
+Copy this **GroupId** because it will be used in future commands when modifying or referencing the security group.

 ![Create Security Group](http://127.0.0.1/assets/lab2-1.png)